 The Division of Sport Fish-Southeast Region continued to collect catch, harvest, and biological data from lingcod as part of a marine harvest survey program with lingcod harvests tabulated back to 1987 in some selected ports.
 Data collected in the program include statistics on effort, catch, and harvest of lingcod taken by Southeast Alaska sport anglers.
-Ports sampled in 2012 included Juneau, Sitka, Craig/Klawock, Wrangell, Petersburg, Gustavus, Elfin Cove, Yakutat, and Ketchikan.
-Length and sex data were collected from 1,836 lingcod in 2012, primarily from the ports of Sitka, Ketchikan, Craig, Gustavus, Elfin Cove, and Yakutat (Contact Mike Jaenicke).
+Ports sampled in 2013 included Juneau, Sitka, Craig/Klawock, Wrangell, Petersburg, Gustavus, Elfin Cove, Yakutat, and Ketchikan.
+Length and sex data were collected from 1,707 lingcod in 2013, primarily from the ports of Sitka, Ketchikan, Craig, Gustavus, Elfin Cove, and Yakutat (Contact Mike Jaenicke).

 The Division of Sport Fish-Southcentral Region continued collection of harvest and fishery information on lingcod through the groundfish harvest assessment program.
 Lingcod objectives include estimation of 1) the age, sex, and length composition of lingcod harvests by ports and 2) the geographic distribution of harvest by each fleet.
-A total of 1,053 lingcod were sampled from sport harvest at Seward, Valdez, Whittier, Kodiak, and Homer in 2012.
+A total of 1,004 lingcod were sampled from sport harvest at Seward, Valdez, Whittier, Kodiak, and Homer in 2013.
 These ports accounted for the majority of recreational lingcod harvest in Southcentral Alaska (Contact Barbi Failor).

 The Southeast Region is not currently able to reliably estimate lingcod biomass or abundance.
 Lacking abundance estimates, and given the complex life history and behavior of lingcod, impacts to lingcod populations from fishing are difficult to assess.
 Analysis of catch per unit effort data (CPUE) from fishery logbooks, in terms of fish per hook-hour for 1988-1998, showed that CPUE had declined between 21 to 62% in areas where a directed fishery and increased recreational catch had developed.
 Consequently the quota for lingcod was reduced in all areas in 2000.
 Commercial logbook data for the period 2002-2009 shows CPUE in fish per hook hour trending up since 2000 in CSEO but down from 2008 to 2010.
 CSEO CPUE was up in 2011.
 There is not much fishery data available in NSEO or SSEOC.
 EYKT CPUE has been fairly stable since 2004 with an increase in the past few years.
 IBS has been fairly stable since 2004 with an increase in the past two years.
-No fishery CPUE analyses was conducted for 2012.
+No fishery CPUE analyses were conducted for 2013.

 Central Region conducts ROV surveys along the north Gulf of Alaska coast from the Kenai Peninsula to Prince William Sound to monitor the local abundance of lingcod and DSR in selected index sites.
-These sites are on the order of 100's of sq km and tend to be relatively isolated rocky banks boarded by land masses, deep fjords, and/or expanses of deeper soft substrates.
-An ROV survey was conducted in August 2012 to estimate the abundance and biomass of lingcod and DSR in southwestern Prince William Sound.
-Previous ROV surveys had used strip transect sampling using a conventional camera system.
-This survey employed distance sampling methods using a stereoscopic camera system to estimate horizontal sighting distances to observed fish.
-Additionally, accurate length measurements were obtained by the stereo camera system which will be used for biomass estimates.
-Seventy-five transects were completed within three stratified habitat types.
-All of the video data has been reviewed for quality assessment, habitat characterization, and fish measurements.
-Further analysis is continuing.
+These sites are on the order of 100's of sq km and tend to be relatively isolated rocky banks bordered by land masses, deep fjords, and/or expanses of deeper soft substrates.
+An ROV survey was conducted in August 2013 to estimate the abundance and biomass DSR in Harris Bay, Aialik Bay and along Chiswell Ridge.
+Chiswell Ridge is the first area in Central Region to be resurveyed, having been surveyed earlier in 2005.
+Work on the new stereoscopic Gigabit Ethernet camera system continued.
+This system is anticipated to be operational for the 2014 survey season (Contact Mike Byerly or Dr. Kenneth Goldman).